-While we recognise that some projects may become the subject of public debate, it is primarily for the crowd to decide which projects will get their funding and support.
+While we recognise that some projects may become the subject of public debate, if they're lawful and compliant with our guidelines, the crowd will ultimately decide whether or not they receive funding.

-Crowdfunder will not, however, host projects where the act of raising funds or the purpose of the project is illegal under UK law.
+Crowdfunder will not host projects where the act of raising funds, or the purpose of the project, is illegal under UK law.
 Nor can we host projects linked to Cuba, Iran, North Korea, the Crimea Region or Syria.

 The following are prohibited from being offered as rewards on our platform:

-• Loan repayments, profit shares, equity in a business (except withdrawable shares in a society/community shares), or any financial instruments.
+• Loan repayments, profit shares, equity in a business (except withdrawable shares in a society/community shares), or any financial instruments or virtual currency.

 • Pornographic material.